Public

 With discovery as well, think on when the Old World met the New.

-Sorry, I'm beginning to enter a vacation period and while I will try to check-in at least daily, I cannot promise that I will always be able to do so.
+Sorry, I'm on vacation and while I will try to check-in at least daily, I cannot promise that I will always be able to do so.
 From September 1, I should be back to normal.

 || Oriace - Halfling Bard - Dragon Heist || Valerian - Elf Rogue - Wildnis || Rowan - Halfling Giant - Runewarren || Khazela - Spiritfarer Dervish - Tribute || Arista - Frost Sorcerer - Old Keep || Marasatra - Blood Mage - Avernus ||